celiosantosjr/annopipe/README.md

 After download the files, you should update the paths in the script file.
 Take attention to:

-- Substitute the paths of the databases pre-formatted in diamond database;
+A. Substitute the paths of the databases pre-formatted in diamond database;

-- HMMER databases are ready to use, just update the paths
+B. HMMER databases are ready to use, just update the paths

-- **Download the program libraries from zenodo repository: [Link](https://zenodo.org/record/1013521#.WeTepCdLfCI)**
+C. **Download the program libraries from zenodo repository: [Link](https://zenodo.org/record/1013521#.WeTepCdLfCI)**

-- type this command:
+D. type this command:

 ```
 $ tar -zxvf /path/to/ref_folder.tar.gz
 ```

-- add the ref_folder path to the script
+E. add the ref_folder path to the script

-- add the pathway of anno_pipe.sh to your main PATH
+F. add the pathway of anno_pipe.sh to your main PATH

 3. Running: